InglisSofia/rock-paper-scissors/README.md

 ## Bugs

-### Unsolved bugs
+### Unsolved bugs and errors

 - When player makes an invalid choice more than once when asked to continue game (yes/no) the game automatically continues after the second invalid input.
-- In the live version, if player answers "no" when asked to continue game the game breaks.
-However if an invalid input is made first, the player types "no" the game continues.
-This doesn't happen when testing in Codeanywhere.
+- If player answers "no" when asked to continue game, the game breaks.
+However if an invalid input is made the first time and then the player types "no", the game continues.

 ## Deployment

-Step by step how the deployment wnt on